BoltzmannEntropy/polarization/README.md

 </h1>

 ## Introduction

-Quantum computing is a new paradigm of physics that promises significant computational advantages for a plethora of applications, ranging from optimizing, material design, drug discovery to sensing and measurement and secure communication.

 Building a quantum computer requires **multidisciplinary knowledge** involving experimental and theoretical physics, photonics, computer science, software engineering, and of course quantum mechanics.

-**If you are a computer scientist or a physicists aspiring to become a quantum computing scientist, this list is for you.**
+**If you are a computer scientist or a physicist aspiring to become a quantum computing scientist, this list is for you.**

 The topics include: